Virtual Barn - Our Animals

 5 years ago we were involved in saving over 400 animals from a hoarder, Linus was one of them.
 Sick, skinny, and scared, we brought him home to the Gentle Barn to have the life he deserves.
 Happy and healthy now, it's hard to tell he had a hard life before us.
 He loves tummy rubs and if we just touch him, he rolls over right away.
 He is always wagging his tail and grunting thank you.

 Lucy was raised on a private ranch as a pet, but not given much attention.
 When the ranch shut down she was going to be sent to slaughter but was given to us instead.
-She loves attention and even comes with us to schools and events and poses for hugs and pictures like a celebrity.
+She loves attention and hugs and even and poses for pictures like a celebrity.
 We are grateful to have her!

 Maddie was homeless for the first several years of her life.
 She trusted no one and ate out of garbage cans to survive.
 At one point she was hit by a car which slowed her down enough that she could finally be caught.
 Once her body was healed, we worked tirelessly to teach her to trust us.
 It took years, but she is finally a "normal", happy member of our family who greets people at the door with tail wags, and even sleeps in bed with us.